Bupropion and naltrexone

 Before taking this medicine

-Do not use this medicine if you are pregnant.
+Do not use bupropion and naltrexone if you are pregnant.
 Weight loss during pregnancy can harm an unborn baby, even if you are overweight.
-Tell your doctor right away if you become pregnant during treatment.
+Tell your doctor right away if you become pregnant.

 You should not use this medicine if you are allergic to bupropion or naltrexone, or if you have: